 We meet many high school students who are not aware of the full range of options when it comes to a major.
 But deciding on a field of study helps narrow down your list of colleges, and provides cohesion to your overall app.
 This article is part of a series on unexpected majors you can pursue at a variety of different colleges.
 We hope these articles encourage you to explore your options and find a major that helps you achieve your goals.
 Next on our list is the fascinating academic world of environmental engineering.

-If you enjoy inventing and building new things, but you also want to help the environment and make the earth a better place to live, an environmental engineering degree could be for you.
-This field of study gives you the opportunity to learn how to develop wind turbines, solar panels, and develop new technology to keep life on earth sustainable.
+Do you enjoy inventing and building new things?
+Do you also want to help the environment, and make the earth a better place to live?
+Well, then an environmental engineering degree could be for you.
+This field of study gives you the opportunity to learn how to develop cutting-edge designs.
+This ranges from wind turbines to solar panels, to developing entirely new technology to keep life on earth sustainable.

 This field of study comes in a variety of majors offered at a number of schools.
 Take a look at the similarities and differences here.

 Civil and Environmental Engineering

 What is it: A degree in Civil and Environmental Engineering will allow you to solve technical and social problems of the future.
 These programs focus heavily on math, science, and research, and many of these degrees are available at the graduate or undergraduate level.

 Energy Resources Engineering